The Power of Preconditioning in Overparameterized Low-Rank Matrix Sensing: Main results

 \subsection{The approximately low-rank setting}

 Last but not least, we examine a more general model of $\Mtruth$, which does not need to be exactly low-rank, but only approximately low-rank.
 Instead of recovering $\Mtruth$ exactly, one seeks to find a low-rank approximation to $\Mtruth$ from its linear measurements.
-To set up, let $\Mtruth\in\reals^{n\times n}$ be a general PSD ground truth matrix, where its spectral decomposition is given by $\Mtruth=\sum_{i=1}^n \sigma_i u_i u_i^\T$, with